 Strategy 1.3.1 Provide childcare facilities, preschools, after hours care and playgroups that meet the needs of the whole community.
-Activities 2021/2022 Council Lead Operate Bogan Shire Early Learning Centre Director People & Community Services Continue to provide the Bush Mobile playgroup and childcare service.
+Activities 2020/2021 Council Lead Operate Bogan Shire Early Learning Centre Director People & Community Services Continue to provide the Bush Mobile playgroup and childcare service.
 Director People & Community Services

-Strategy 1.3.2

-Provide opportunities for young people to be actively engaged in the development, design and planning of educational and other programs, services and infrastructure in which they are a stakeholder or user group.

-Activities 2021/2022 Council Lead Work with the community and Government agencies to understand issues and lobby Government to address them General Manager Incorporate consultation with young people into planning for Council programs, developments and events wherever possible General Manager Work with local schools and community groups to support youth events and activities as well as community education and awareness programs General Manager Source funding for Youth Week activities and/or events including StormCo Director People & Community Services
+Strategy 1.3.2 Provide opportunities for young people to be actively engaged in the development, design and planning of educational and other programs, service infrastructure in which they are a stakeholder or user group.
+Activities 2020/2021 Council Lead Work with the community and Government agencies to understand issues and lobby Government to address them General Manager Incorporate consultation with young people into planning for Council programs, developments and events wherever possible General Manager incorporate consultation with young people into planning for Council programs, developments and events wherever possible General Manager Work with local schools and community groups to support youth events and activities as well as community education and awareness programs General Manager Source funding for Youth Week activities and/or events including StormCo Director People & Community Services

 Strategy 1.3.3 Work with the community and Government agencies to understand issues and lobby Government to address them.
-Activities 2021/2022 Council Lead Work with the community, Police and Government agencies to understand issues and lobby the appropriate Government to address them General Manager
+Activities 2020/2021 Council Lead Work with the community, Police and Government agencies to understand issues and lobby the appropriate Government to address them General Manager

-Strategy 1.3.4 Identify and support the social services needs of people with disabilities in the community and provide infrastructure to support assistiving and social interaction. sted and independent Activities 2021/2022 Council Lead Monitor and review the DIAP to support the community Director People & Community Services
+Strategy 1.3.4 Identify and support the social services needs of people with disabilities in the community and provide infrastructure to support assisted and independent living and social interaction.
+Activities 2020/2021 Council Lead Monitor and review the DIAP to support the community Director People & Community Services

 Strategy 1.3.5 Identify and support a range of recreational, sporting and other opportunities for personal development, interaction and healthy lifestyle for seniors through education, support networks and facilities.
-Activities 2021/2022 Council Lead Work with community organisations to develop a program of workshops and/or events in Seniors Week, depending on funding.
-Director People & Community Services Sponsor and organise Senior Citizen of the Year Awards, Morning Tea and Concert in Seniors Week Director People &
+Activities 2020/2021 Council Lead Work with community organisations to develop a program of workshops and/or events in Seniors Week, depending on funding.
+Director People & Community Services Sponsor and organise Senior Citizen of the Year Awards, Morning Tea and Concert in Seniors Week Director People & Community Services

 Strategy 1.3.6 Identify and support the social services needs of older people and active seniors in the community and provide infrastructure to support assisted and independent living and social interaction.
-Activities 2021/2022 Council Lead Investigate housing options for seniors, including grants for building funding Director Development and Environmental Services Lobby service providers and government on behalf of the community General Manager
+Activities 2020/2021 Council Lead Investigate housing options for seniors, including grants for building funding Director Development and Environmental Services Lobby service providers and government on behalf of the community General Manager